-- The name of the vertex group that indicates whether and how much each vertex is influenced by the deformation.
+The name of the vertex group that indicates whether and how much each vertex is influenced by the deformation.
 The amount of influence is determined by the weight in the Weight Paint map.

-The name of an object that defines the origin of deformation (usually an empty).
+The name of an object that defines the origin and axis of deformation (usually an empty).
 This object can be:

-- Rotated to control the axis (its local Z-axis is now used as the deformation axis).
+Rotated to control the axis (its local Axis is now used as the deformation one).

-- Translated to control the origin of deformation.
+Moved to control the origin of the deformation.

-- The amount of deformation.
+The total amount of deformation.
 Can be negative to reverse the deformation.

-- These settings allow you to set the lower and upper limits of the deformation.
+These settings allow you to set the lower and upper limits of the deformation.
 The upper limit cannot be lower than the lower one.
 These limits are remapped on the Deform axis.

-- Lock X Axis / Lock Y Axis (Taper and Stretch modes only)
+- Lock X/Y/Z (Twist, Taper and Stretch modes only)

-- These controls whether the X and/or Y coordinates are allowed to change or not.
-E.g. if you Stretch your object along its Z axis, it is possible to squash the X coordinates of an object and keep the Y coordinates intact.
+These controls whether the coordinates along the two other axes are allowed to change or not.
+E.g. if you Stretch your object along its Z axis, it is possible to squash along the X axis only, by locking the Y one.